IanWallenberg/Portfolio/README.md

 # Portfolio-project

-This is my portfolio!
+This is my portfolio! <br>
+💼
 It is a work in progress, something I've created during my spare-time.

-It's not only a showcase of all the coding projects I've done up until this point, but it's also information about me, how you can contact me and how I experiment with code, mainly with HTML and CSS in this project.
+It's not only a showcase of all the coding projects I've done up until this point, but it's also information about me, how you can contact me and how I experiment with code in orderr to make this portfolio.
+I will add on as time go by with new features and change of layout as it is a good ground to practice on.

 ____________